corrad1nho/qomui/README.md

 - [change] update routine now uses dpkg/rpm if installed as DEB/RPM package - reinstall required!
 - [bugfix] crashes at start when system tray not available
 - [bugfix] Info for active connection sometimes not updated correctly
 - [bugfix] Doublehop fails on Fedora

-version 0.5.1:
-- [new] support for ipv6/tls-crypt configs from AirVPN - EXPERIMENTAL
-- [bugfix] firewall dialog not opening on new installations
-- [bugfix] random crashes when tunnel interface not available
-- [bugfix] update offered even though latest version installed